rclone

 rclone is a command-line tool used in DUMB to mount cloud storage—specifically Debrid services like Real-Debrid—into the container as a local file system.
 It works in tandem with Zurg and is configured automatically during container startup.

-⚙️ Configuration Settings in dumb_config.json
+⚙️ Configuration Settings in dumb_config.json#

-instance is defined under the rclone.instances
+Each rclone instance is defined under the rclone.instances section in dumb_config.json.
+Example:

 "rclone": {